 We use a small travel daypack anytime we leave our accommodations.
 In it, we carry necessities – like a wallet, DSLR camera, phone, keys, a small notebook, pen and a water bottle.
 Additionally, there are specific pockets in my bag where I stow hand sanitizer, hand lotion, sunscreen and lip moisturizer.
 In another compartment, I store toilet paper, tissues and feminine products.
 Odds and ends – like a bottle opener, safety pins, band-aids and extra hair ties – reside in my day pack as well.

 Read our tips for 14 Everyday Items for Traveling!

-Depending on where I am – and where I am going – there is also room in my travel day pack for a foldable bag (if I’m going to a market), a guidebook (if I’m in a new city), a scarf or light hoodie (if it might get chilly) and my laptop (if I need to go somewhere to get some work done).
+Depending on where I am – and where I am going – there is also room in my travel day pack for a foldable bag (if I’m going to a market), a guidebook (if I’m in a new destination), a scarf or light hoodie (if it might get chilly) and my laptop (if I need to go somewhere to work).